 A much harder walk to do would be the Sealy Tarns Track.
 While it is hard on the knees with all the climbing you will have to do – which gets and feels worse when coming back down – it does offer spectacular views of Hooker Valley and Mount Cook.

-If you do the Hooker Valley walk, do not start it too late, since it is a relatively long walk with the sun hitting the valley around midday hours, so between 11 a.m. and 2 p.m.
+If you do the Hooker Valley walk, do not start walking too late, because it is a relatively long walk with the sun hitting the valley around midday hours so between 11 a.m. and 2 p.m.

 You can download a PDF brochure from the DOC website to get more information about these Mount Cook Village walks.

 If you have time left, there are many more places you could go to see mountains while you are in the Mackenzie Country.
-Just to mention a few: Lake Ruataniwha, Lake Ohau, and Lake Benmore, or do the Pukaki-Ohau canal drive if the private road is open.
+Just to mention a few: Lake Ruataniwha, Lake Ohau, and Lake Benmore (also see: Lake Benmore Peninsula walk), or do the Pukaki-Ohau canal drive if the private road is open.

 On your fifth day, you will be leaving Tekapo or Twizel and driving to Queenstown where you will be staying.